 - How do you plan to use this logo (the web, print, sign outside of the shop)?

 Once I’ve asked some questions, I do a little research on my own into the field/niche that the client is in.
-I look into what kinds of logos have worked well in this industry, I try to understand the target market a bit, and get a feel for the project I’m being asked to do.
-After all, a logo is primarily to communicate with a company’s customers (and the public) about that company in the simplest way possible.
+I look into what kinds of logos have worked well in this industry; I try to understand the target market a bit and get a feel for the project I’m being asked to do.
+A logo is primarily to communicate with a company’s customers (and the public) about that company in the simplest way possible.

-Sometimes at this point, I also do some mood boarding.
+Sometimes I also do some mood boarding.
 My mood board is usually not for anyone’s eyes but my own, to inspire me and give me ideas.

 Creating Logo Concepts

-From there, I start sketching out some basic ideas and concepts.
+From there, I sketch out some basic ideas and concepts.
 This usually is nothing detailed at first.
 I am just trying to get an idea of shapes and how to lay them out together.
-Because of social media and profile pictures, I tend to prefer it if a logo fits neatly into a square shaped area without looking strange or distorted.
+Because of social media and profile pictures, I prefer it if a logo fits neatly into a square-shaped area without looking strange or distorted.
 Getting the ideas and concepts to look great and communicate well within a square or circular parameter can be tricky.

-It’s only after I have a few good ideas that I start to work digitally and develop my logos into vector artwork, using Adobe Illustrator.
-When a logo (or any other design) is created as Vector artwork, this means it can be endlessly enlarged without loss of clarity, because Vector Artwork is created using mathematical formulas (polygons and vectors that are connected through anchor points), instead of pixels.
+It’s only after I have a few good ideas that I work digitally and develop my logos into vector artwork, using Adobe Illustrator.
+When I create a logo (or any other design) as Vector artwork, this means they can enlarge it without loss of clarity, because we create Vector Artwork using mathematical formulas (polygons and vectors connected through anchor points), instead of pixels.

-When a logo is created using a vector program like Adobe Illustrator, a well-designed logo will look great on a business card and on a billboard.
+When I create a logo using a vector program like Adobe Illustrator, a well-designed logo will look great on a business card and on a billboard.
 A set of logos I made for a group of Animal Hospitals reflects this.
 In fact, recently we had to take our daughter’s cat to the emergency hospital.
-I had never actually been there, but they were the only ones open that time of night.
+I had never been there, but they were the only ones open that time of night.
 It was easy to spot since I designed the logo on the sign outside.
-It was pretty surreal to see my logo on everyone’s shirts, on the cards, on brochures, etc. Proud designer moment.
-I resisted the urge to Instagram it, since we were there for an emergency (the cat is doing well, by the way.
+It was surreal to see my logo on everyone’s shirts, on the cards, on brochures, etc. Proud designer moment.
+I resisted the urge to Instagram it, since we were there for an emergency (the cat is doing well.
 Allergic reaction).